- What is SSV?

 -

-- With the SSV score as the answer, the pro has a positive
+With the SSV score as the answer, the pro has a positive role in

-- Players will have more fun because they will be in the right game.
+more fun because they will be in the right

 is the SSV Tennis Website